What is entropion?

 - The surface of the eye can be protected with lubricant drops, gels or creams

 - The lower eyelid can be held in the ‘out-turned’ position by sticking surgical tape on the lower eyelid/upper cheek.
-We will show you how to do this in clinic even if you are going to have surgery at will stop the eyelashes rubbing against the eye until the surgery.
+I will show you how to do this in clinic as will stop the eyelashes rubbing against the eye until surgical correction is undertaken.

 What happens on the day of surgery?

-The surgery usually takes between 30 to 60 minutes and is usually performed under local anaesthesia (numbing injections around the eyelid).
+The surgery takes between 30 to 60 minutes and is usually performed under local anaesthesia (numbing injections around the eyelid).
 Sometimes some sedation is also used to make you more sleepy and relaxed during the procedure.
-Very occasionally the procedure is done under general anaesthetic.
-It is usually a day case procedure is usually which means you can go home after the operation providing you are safe to do so.
+Very occasionally the procedure is done under general anaesthetic openssl rpm.
+It is usually a day case procedure which means you can go home after the operation providing you are safe to do so.